jaicab/jaicab.github.io/_posts/2015-03-02-localfont-a-localstorage-solution.md

 ---
 layout: post
-title: "localFont, a tool for the localStorage caching for web fonts"
+title: "localFont, localStorage caching for web fonts in seconds"
 meta: localFont allows you to implement localStorage caching for web font loading in seconds
 ---